 GLOBAL PERSPECTIVES GUEST SPEAKERS Share daily adventures with and enjoy the company of these accomplished individuals over dinner, drinks, or the deck rail.
 See who's on your voyage on the following itinerary pages.
 Find additional details at expeditions.com/perspectives.

-SEE MORE BEAUTY Fogo Island Inn Post-Voyage Extension 4 Days/4 Nights | From \$6,190\ A National Geographic Unique Lodge of the World, you'll find both the inn and its soulful surroundings provide a truly transformative experience: savor superb meals featuring local ingredients; call in on the artist-in-residence program; explore the area by boat or take in the untamed wilderness on a berry-picking excursion in the rolling hills.
-Add it after The Canadian Maritimes and Newfoundland. \All pricing is per person double occupancy.
+SEE MORE BEAUTY

+Fogo Island Inn Post-Voyage Extension

+4 Days/4 Nights | From \$6,190

+A National Geographic Unique Lodge of the World, you'll find both the inn and its soulful surroundings provide a truly transformative experience: savor superb meals featuring local ingredients; call in on the artist-in-residence program; explore the area by boat or take in the untamed wilderness on a berry-picking excursion in the rolling hills.
+Add it after The Canadian Maritimes and Newfoundland.

+All pricing is per person double occupancy.

 Airfare is not included on all extensions.
+Above represents 2019 pricing.
+Call for 2020 pricing.

-EXPLORING GREENLAND AND THE CANADIAN HIGH ARCTIC 18 DAYS/16 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER PRICES FROM: \$16,790 to \$32,400 (See page 45 for complete prices.) enture deep into the far reaches of the Arctic, a land where polar bears roam, whales congregate, and hardy Inuit communities maintain their traditional way of life.
+EXPLORING GREENLAND AND THE CANADIAN HIGH ARCTIC 18 DAYS/16 NIGHTS-ABOARD NATIONAL GEOGRAPHIC EXPLORER PRICES FROM: \$16,790 to \$32,400 (See pages 40-41 for complete prices.)
+Book by Dec.
+31, 2018 to guarantee 2019 prices for 2020 departures.
+Penture deep into the far reaches of the Arctic, a land where polar bears roam, whales congregate, and hardy Inuit communities maintain their traditional way of life.
 Aboard National Geographic Explorer, trace the rugged fjords of Greenland and navigate the mouth of Canada's legendary Northwest Passage.
 Spot polar bears on the pack ice, watch for a variety of whales-from minke and fin whales to the rare narwhal.
 Get up close to massive glaciers, and hike the wild islands that dot Canada's northern shores.
-EXPEDITION HIGHLIGHTS - Glide between soaring icebergs at the mouth of the Ilulissat Icefjord, a UNESCO site. - Observe polar bears, whales, ringed seals and, with much luck, narwhal in their natural habitat. - Visit Inuit communities in Greenland and Canada, whose way of life is inextricably linked to the land and sea around them. - Extend your stay in Iceland with a pre-voyage chance to explore the wonders of the Golden Circle.
-Details on expeditions.com/highext GLOBAL PERSPECTIVES GUEST SPEAKER JARED DIAMOND Jared Diamond is a Pulitzerprize-winning author of five best-selling books, professor of geography at UCLA and Director of WWF U.S. He is aboard Aug.
+EXPEDITION HIGHLIGHTS - ▶ Glide between soaring icebergs at the mouth of the Ilulissat Icefjord, a UNESCO site. - ► Observe polar bears, whales, ringed seals and, with much luck, narwhal in their natural habitat. - ► Visit Inuit communities in Greenland and Canada, whose way of life is inextricably linked to the land and sea around them. - Extend your stay in Iceland with a pre-voyage chance to explore the wonders of the Golden Circle Details on expeditions com/highest GLOBAL PERSPECTIVES GUEST SPEAKER JARED DIAMOND Jared Diamond is a Pulitzer prize-winning author of five best-selling books, professor of geography at UCLA and Director of WWF U.S. He is aboard Aug.
 23, 2019.
 Visit our website to read staff and guest speaker bios for this expedition.
 Inuk guide at Pond Inlet, Nunavut.

-AUG.
-23 AND 24: U.S./KEFLAVÍK, ICELAND/REYKJAVÍK Depart on an overnight flight to Keflavík and transfer to Reykjavík where you will have the option of either a soak in the Blue Lagoon or experience a hot springs, geothermal plant and horse farm.
+DAYS 1 AND 2: U.S./KEFLAVÍK, ICELAND/REYKJAVÍK Depart on an overnight flight to Keflavík and transfer to Reykjavík where you will have the option of either a soak in the Blue Lagoon or experience a hot springs, geothermal plant and horse farm.
 Following lunch, check into the Grand Hotel.
-(Day 2: L,D) AUG.
-25: KEFLAVÍK/KANGERLUSSUAQ.
-GREENLAND/EMBARK Fly by chartered aircraft to Kangerlussuag and embark National Geographic Explorer.
-(B,L,D) AUG.
-26: SISIMIUT, GREENLAND'S WEST COAST Cruise down the length of Kangerlussuag Fjord en route to Sisimiut.
+(Day 2: L,D) DAY 3: KEFLAVÍK/KANGERLUSSUAQ, GREENLAND/EMBARK Fly by chartered aircraft to Kangerlussuaq and embark National Geographic Explorer.
+(B,L,D) DAY 4: SISIMIUT, GREENLAND'S WEST COAST Cruise down the length of Kangerlussuaq Fjord en route to Sisimiut.
 Dozens of deep fjords carve into Greenland's west coast, many with glaciers fed by the ice cap that covers 80% of the country.
 At Sisimiut, a former whaling port, visit the museum and wander amid a jumble of wooden 18th-century buildings.
 There are several walking options to explore in and around town.
 (B,L,D) Your certified photo instructor helps you go home with your best shots ever.